BattleMage0231/Stalkpixel/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Before you use the application, you must first run the following command and then set your API key in the JSON file.
 You can follow [these instructions](https://github.com/HypixelDev/PublicAPI/blob/master/README.md#obtaining-an-api-key) to get your API key.
 Please be aware that your API key is stored in plaintext form in the configuration file.
-This means that anybody with access to your device with knowledge of this application may be able to find your API key.
+This means that anybody with access to your device may be able to find your API key.
 ```sh
 stalkpixel --config
 ```